 We proceed as in the proof of Proposition~\ref{prop:st_white_noise_satisfies_required_assumptions}.
 On one side one has the upper bound:

 which is integrable by the arguments we just presented.
 As for the lower bound, the approach of Proposition~\ref{prop:st_white_noise_satisfies_required_assumptions} has to be adapted to the present singular setting.
 One way to perform a similar calculation has been already developed \cite[Lemma 3.10]{PerkowskiRosati2018KPZonR}.
 We sketch again the argument here for clarity, assuming that the elements of \(\YY(\omega)\) are smooth.
-We then refer to the appropriate well-posedness results to complete the proof.
+We will eventually refer to the appropriate wellposedness results to complete the proof.
 Recall that \(\varphi_{t}(\omega) u_{0} = e^{Y_{t} (\omega) + Y^{\TA}_{t}(\omega) + 2 Y^{\TB}_{t}(\omega)} w^{P}_{t},\) where \(w^{P}\) solves Equation~\eqref{eqn:for-W-p}.
 Then define:

 Assuming that \(b(\YY), c(\YY)\) are smooth one sees that \(h^{P} = \log{w^{P}}\) solves: